Everyone-Engineers/Killer-Eye/README.md

 What's next for Killer Eye - Diagnosing Wilson's Disease.:

 We want to develop Killer Eye to the point it could classify Wilson's at the same level or better then an Ophthalmologist.
 Better models are needed in order to make our classification system more accurate, so we just need to gather more and better images.
 We also will focus on making our UI more usable for revision two.

+Please make sure to give us credit if you're using our code!
+Our code includes references to Google's Teachable Machine, and chris-chris